JiriChara/kindergarten/README.md

 ### Perimeter

-Perimeter contains set of rules for governess and optionally some methods that should be exposed to sandbox.
+Perimeter contains set of rules for governess and some methods that should be exposed to sandbox.

 ```javascript
 import { Perimeter }  from 'kindergarten';